Measurement disturbance and conservation laws in quantum mechanics: Disturbance, commutation, and compatibility

 As shown in Ref. \cite{Miyadera2008}, the pair of observables $\E$ and $\F$ are compatible only if

-Commutativity is a sufficient condition for compatibility; if $\E$ commutes with $\F$, then there is a joint observable $\G$ with effects $\G(x,y) = \E(x) \F(y) $, which are positive since they can be written as $\G(x,y) = (\sqrt{\E(x)} \sqrt{\F(y)})^* (\sqrt{\E(x)} \sqrt{\F(y)})$.
-On the other hand, if either $\E$ or $\F$ is sharp, in which case the upper bound of \eq{eq:compatibility-necessary-commutativity} vanishes, then commutativity is a necessary condition for compatibility \cite{Lahti2003}.
+Commutation is a sufficient condition for compatibility; if $\E$ commutes with $\F$, then there is a joint observable $\G$ with effects $\G(x,y) = \E(x) \F(y) \equiv (\sqrt{\E(x)} \sqrt{\F(y)})^* (\sqrt{\E(x)} \sqrt{\F(y)})$.
+On the other hand, if either $\E$ or $\F$ is sharp, in which case the upper bound of \eq{eq:compatibility-necessary-commutativity} vanishes, then commutation is a necessary condition for compatibility \cite{Lahti2003}.
 For two non-commuting observables to be compatible, therefore, their effects must be sufficiently unsharp.

-We now provide a bound for the commutation between the effects of $\E$ and $\F$ in terms of the disturbance of $\F$ by $\ii$.
+We now provide a bound for the disturbance of $\F$ by an $\E$-instrument $\ii$, in terms of the commutation between the effects of $\E$ and $\F$.